How to Become an AI Developer & Get Hired in 2026

 Learn how to deploy models with SageMaker

-If you’ve been working with ChatGPT, Gemini, or other LLM APIs and you're ready to go from using models to actually building and deploying them, this course is your next step.
+At this point, you should have already be working with ChatGPT, Gemini, or other LLM APIs.
+So now you're ready to go from using models to actually building and deploying them:

-It teaches you how to use AWS SageMaker which is one of the most widely used tools for training, fine-tuning, and deploying machine learning models at scale.
+This course teaches you how to use AWS SageMaker, which is one of the most widely used tools for training, fine-tuning, and deploying machine learning models at scale.

 You’ll build end-to-end projects using real datasets, Hugging Face models, and PyTorch and then deploy your models to production with AWS, so that by the end, you’ll understand the inner workings of LLMs, from tokenization to transformers.
 You’ll also write your own model training scripts, monitor your jobs in CloudWatch, deploy scalable endpoints, and stress-test your models with production traffic.